 2. Set rules

+Would there be some trial separation boundaries?
 Are you going to be seeing other people during your separation?
 Are you still allowed to call or text one another during this time?
 How will you divvy up finances or a shared vehicle?
 Are you planning on getting back together at the end of the separation, or are you simply waiting for one party to save up enough money to leave?
 Will you remain sexually intimate during your separation?
 These are all ground rules you need to establish when you have a trial separation in the same house.
+You can even have a proper in house separation agreement as part of the trial separation rules.

 3. Create structure

 A trial separation implies taking time apart from one another to figure things out and decide how you want to proceed with a relationship.
-So, how can you take your alone time while you’re living in the same house?
+So, how to live in the same house when separated?

 4. Consider children

 Structure is especially important if the two of you have children together.
-Take the time to discuss whether you will be making decisions as separated parents or as a united front.
+Take the time to discuss whether you will be making decisions as separated parents or as a united front for a trial separation with kids.

 If remaining united, you’ll want to maintain a routine in order to keep the child feeling safe and secure.
 This includes maintaining your schedule of who makes dinner, who picks your children up from school, and how you spend your Sunday nights together.
 If you have made a routine of eating breakfast or dinner together as a family, keep doing so.